Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

-\citet{Mannucci_10} suggested that the FMR originates when galaxies are observed in a transient phase where the dilution effect from gas infall dominates over the metallicity enrichment from newly formed stars, thus understanding the time evolution of the mass assembly and metal enrichment can be important.
+\citet{Mannucci_10} suggested that the FMR originates when galaxies are observed in a transient phase where the dilution effect from gas infall dominates over the metallicity enrichment from newly formed stars; thus, understanding the time evolution of the mass assembly and metal enrichment can be important.
 We show that this can be revealed from the solutions of Eq. \ref{eq:gas_balance} and Eq. \ref{eq:metal_balance}.
-We have constructed different sets of models exploring different parameter space.
+We have constructed different sets of models exploring different parameter spaces.
 In all models with outflow, we have assumed feedback is linearly correlated with SFR, i.e., $\lambda=1$.
 We use the same initial conditions for all the models with inflow: a pre-existing gas reservoir $M_\text{gas,0}=10^{6}M_\odot$, with few stars $M_{*,0}=10^{1}M_\odot$ and metal-free $Z_\text{ISM,0}=0$.
 While for models without inflow, we assign different pre-existing gas mass $10^{5.0}-10^{10.0} ~M_\odot$ for different galaxies.
 Following \citet{Erb_08}, we use the stellar yield $y=0.019=1.5Z_\odot$ for all the models, where $Z_\odot=0.0126$ is the solar metallicity \citep{Asplund_04,Asplund_09}.
-In the steady-state solution, we have assumed $\mu=1$ as no gas recycling in Eq \ref{eq:gas_balance}.
+In the steady-state solution, we have assumed $\mu=1$ as no gas recycling in Eq. \ref{eq:gas_balance}.
 However, the gas returned from massive stars can be non-negligible for a longer duration of star formation, e.g., the fraction of mass returned from stars approaches $40\%$ of the total stellar mass formed for a Chabrier IMF in a few Gyr \citep{Erb_08}.
 For a top-heavy IMF, the fraction of mass returned can be higher.
 While the time-varying return fraction can be non-trivial, we approximate a time-invariant return fraction $40\%$ with $\mu=0.6$ for simplicity.
-We change other parameters to explore the effect of different feedback strength and star formation efficiency in the following five model sets.
+This implies the instantaneous recycling approximation, which is generally appropriate for metal yields from short-time-scale massive-star evolution, particularly oxygen \citep{Pagel_09}.
+We vary other parameters to explore the effects of different feedback strengths and star formation efficiencies in the following five model sets.